Passenger sues Southwest Airlines over exploding engine

 The lawsuit by Lilia Chavez filed Thursday in federal court in Philadelphia alleges negligence by Dallas-based Southwest and engine maker CFM International.

-Lilia says she was sitting three seats behind a window that shattered after the engine exploded on Flight 1380 on April 17.
+Chavez says she was sitting three seats behind a window that shattered after the engine exploded on Flight 1380 on April 17.
 She says she witnessed “the horror” as the force of depressurization pulled fellow passenger Jennifer Riordan partially through the shattered window.
 Riordan later died.

 The plane traveling from New York to Dallas made an emergency landing in Philadelphia.